 Jason Reynolds and his best bud, Jason Griffin had a mind-meld.
 And they decided to tackle it, in one fell swoop.
 In about ten sentences, and 300 pages of art, this piece, this contemplation-manifesto-fierce-vulnerable-gorgeous-terrifying-WhatIsWrongWithHumans-hope-filled-hopeful-searing-Eye-Poppingly-Illustrated-tender-heartbreaking-how-The-HECK-did-They-Come-UP-with-This project about oxygen. … Continue reading →

 I’ve been thinking about doing another of these check-in posts for a while, but it’s been difficult to find the time to put one together.
 It seems like most of my blog time lately has really just been maintenance, which makes me feel super guilty.
 Ugh.
 I want to do more, but it’s hard to fit everything in right now.
 At any rate, it’s been a while, so let’s catch up a bit, shall we?

 If we were having coffee…

 I might actually be drinking herbal tea.
 Historically I haven’t been a huge tea drinker– maybe a cup now and then in the winter or when I’m feeling ill.
-Lately, though, drinking herbal tea has been part of … Continue reading →
+Lately, though, drinking herbal tea has … Continue reading →

 At least one-third of the people we know are introverts.
 They are the ones who prefer listening to speaking; who innovate and create but dislike self-promotion; who favor working on their own over working in teams.
 It is to introverts—Rosa Parks, Chopin, Dr. Seuss, Steve Wozniak—that we owe many of the great contributions to society.

 In Quiet, Susan Cain argues that we dramatically undervalue introverts and shows how much we lose in doing so.
-She charts the rise of the Extrovert Ideal throughout the twentieth century … Continue reading →
+She charts the rise of the Extrovert Ideal … Continue reading →